Billie Eilish

-Billie Eilish Pirate Baird O'Connell (/'aIlIS/ EYE-lish; born December 18, 2001) is an American singer-songwriter.
-She first gained public attention in 2015 with her debut single "Ocean Eyes", written and produced by her brother Finneas O'Connell, with whom she collaborates on music and live shows.
-In 2017, she released her debut extended play (EP), titled Don't Smile at Me.
-Commercially successful, it reached the top 15 of record charts in numerous countries, including the US, UK, Canada, and Australia.
+Billie Eilish Pirate Baird O'Connell (/'aIlIS/ EYE-lish; born December 18, 2001) is an American singer-songwriter and musician.
+Eilish first gained public attention in 2015 with her debut single "Ocean Eyes", written and produced by her brother Finneas O'Connell.
+In 2017, she released her debut EP, Don't Smile at Me, which was commercially successful in various countries, including the US, UK, and Australia.

-Eilish's first studio album, When We All Fall Asleep, Where Do We Go?
-(2019), debuted atop the US Billboard 200 and UK Albums Chart.
-It was one of the best-selling albums of the year, buoyed by the success of its fifth single "Bad Guy", Eilish's first number-one on the US Billboard Hot 100.
-This made her the first artist born in the 21st century to release a chart-topping single.
-The following year, Eilish performed the theme song "No Time to Die" for the James Bond film of the same name, which topped the UK Singles Chart and won the Academy Award for Best Original Song in 2022.
-Her subsequent singles "Everything I Wanted", "My Future", "Therefore I Am", and "Your Power" peaked in the top 10 in the US and UK.
-Her second studio album, Happier Than Ever (2021), topped charts in 25 countries.
+Eilish's debut studio album, When We All Fall Asleep, Where Do We Go?
+(2019), debuted atop the US Billboard 200 and UK Albums Chart and was one of the year's best-selling albums.
+Its single "Bad Guy" became the first by an artist born in the 21st century to top the US Billboard Hot 100 and be certified Diamond by the Recording Industry Association of America (RIAA).
+The next year, Eilish performed the theme song "No Time to Die" for the James Bond film No Time to Die, which topped the UK Singles Chart and won the Academy Award for Best Original Song in 2022.

+Eilish's second studio album, Happier Than Ever (2021), topped the charts in multiple countries.
+Its singles "My Future", "Therefore I Am", "Happier Than Ever", and "Your Power", each peaked within the top ten in the US and UK.
+She co-wrote and performed "What Was I Made For?" for the fantasy film Barbie (2023), which became her second number-one single in the UK and earned her a second Academy Award.
+Her third album, Hit Me Hard and Soft (2024), was met with critical acclaim and spawned the US top-five singles "Lunch" and "Birds of a Feather", with the latter becoming her first number-one on the Billboard Global 200.